paulmooreparks/Xfer/README.md

 }
 ```

-If, for some reason, a keyword needs to contain explicit-syntax keyword delimiters, it must be enclosed in explicit delimiters.
+If, for some reason, a keyword contains character sequences that would make it impossible to parse correctly, it must be enclosed in explicit delimiters.

 ```xfer
 {